Why does God allow child abuse to happen if He loves children so much?

-The first part of the answer must start with a remember that God loves His creation, including the children.
-John 3:16 reminds that God loves everyone, both adults and children.
+The first part of the answer must start with a reminder that God loves His creation, including the children.
+John 3:16 reminds us that God loves everyone, both adults and children.

 For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 John 3:16 (NASB)